Code of Practice Training

 In 2013 a Suicide Prevention Code of Practice was developed and endorsed Jointly by the National Forum of Family Resource Centre and the National Office for Suicide Prevention (NOSP).
 Subsequently, a National Working Group was set up to facilitate training and progress the implementation of this Code of Practice across all Family Resource Centres in Ireland.
 This working group resulted in the formation of the National FRC Mental Health Promotion Project.

-Since NOSP is responsible for driving the implementation of Connecting for Life - Ireland’s National Strategy to Reduce Suicide 2015-2022; they, along with TUSLA support the National FRC Mental Health Promotion Project in our collective mission to reduce the number of deaths by suicide across Ireland.
+Since NOSP is responsible for driving the implementation of Connecting for Life - Ireland's National Strategy to Reduce Suicide 2015-2022, they and TUSLA support the National FRC Mental Health Promotion Project in our collective mission to reduce the number of deaths by suicide across Ireland.

-Suicide prevention requires a coordinated coherent response across all communities and a consistent, standardised approach to the provision of education and training; therefore, our Suicide Prevention Code of Practice Training is co-facilitated with an HSE Suicide Prevention Resource Officer.
+Suicide prevention requires a coordinated coherent response across all communities and a consistent, standardised approach to education and training; therefore, our Suicide Prevention Code of Practice Training is co-facilitated with an HSE Suicide Prevention Resource Officer.

 Training participants gain the knowledge and skills to:

-understand the statistical evidence concerning the need for a cohesive suicide prevention policy across Ireland
+Understand the statistical evidence concerning Ireland's need for a cohesive suicide prevention policy.

-support mutual learning around the implementation of a Suicide Prevention Code of Practice within their FRC
+Support mutual learning around implementing a Suicide Prevention Code of Practice within their FRC.

 Develop and implement a Self-Care Strategy for the Staff and Volunteers in the aftermath of an incident within their community.